alexrudall/rails-ai-book/src/app/docs/chattable/page.md

 `Chat#run` will create a response message with `role: "assistant"` and stream updates from OpenAI to it, triggering `User#ai_engine_on_message_create` and `User#ai_engine_on_message_update`, the latter once per chunk as it's received.

-## User Interface
+## User Interface [Optional]

-Now we need a way to create the chats and messages and stream the response messages from the user.
+That's the integration complete!
+The rest of this guide is optional and dependent on your app - it just represents one simple way to build a user interface for AI::Engine Chat.

 ### Gemfile